Sonukumari97/Walt-Disney-Movie-DataSet/README.md

 Since the data is stored in a table, it will be straight forward to scrape with just a few lines of code.

-All results are contained within table called in <tr> elements and these are all visible on the one page.
-This will not always be the case and when results span over many pages you may need to either change the number of results displayed on a webpage, or loop over all pages to gather all the information.
+All results are contained within table class called wikitable sortable and in <i> elements.
-On the League Table webpage, a table containing 100 results is displayed.
+On the 1960 Table webpage, a table containing 52 results is displayed.
 When inspecting the page it is easy to see a pattern in the html.
-The results are contained in rows within the table:
+The results are contained in rows <tr> within the table.

+all of the results are contained within a table, we can search the soup object(Created using BeautifulSoup library) for the table using the find method.
+We can then find each row within the table using the find_all method.

 To create a dataset using wikipedia webpage we need following library :
- - BeautifulSoup :    used for web scraping
-    - BeautifulSoup helps us to handle the html.
+ - BeautifulSoup :    used for web scraping and helps us to handle the html.

  - request :         request(Https) is used to either retrieve data from a specified URI or to push data to a server.

  - re(regular expression) :   used for string searching and manipulation

  - json :      to store movie dictionary

  - pickle :    to store python object like datetime

  - pandas :    to make a dataframe and save as a csv file

+ - csv : this is alternative of JSON file

 after creating dataset we do some analysis like :
  - handling NaN value